thorbenortmann/emoji-hero-vr-database/iii_study_preparation/b_facial_expression_recognition_model/README.md

 # III.B.
 Facial Expression Recognition Model

+## Artificial Occlusion

+We simulated the facial occlusion caused by Virtual Reality Headset by adding black rectangles to images of existing Facial Expression Recognition databases.
+For details, see: [occlude_images.py](./occlude_images.py).

+## Model Architecture and Training

 To train the models described in subsection `III.B.
 Facial Expression Recognition Model`, we relied on the Poster++ model architecture.
 Accompanying their publication